-Krannert Art Museum tours are designed to provide in-depth explorations of particular galleries and works of art within them.
+Krannert Art Museum tours are designed to provide in-depth explorations of the concepts, stories, and conversations sparked by works of art on display in the museum.

 Groups of 7 or fewer may explore anytime the museum is open.
 The goal of a museum visit is to look closely, think critically about the works of art, and formulate your own interpretations based on the contextual information provided in the gallery.